lucidrains/flash-cosine-sim-attention/README.md

 ## Status (wip)

-- At the moment, autoregressive and variable lengthed sequences should be faster across all architectures.
+At the moment, autoregressive and variable lengthed sequences should be faster across all architectures.
 For sequences longer than 2048, it will also be memory efficient where regular attention would not.

-However, for non-autoregressive without masking, the architecture is still slower.
-The aim is to get it to perform at least faster on A100 forwards and backwards.
-Older graphic cards without enough shared memory, one will have to gauge the tradeoff of memory efficiency and speed.
+However, for non-autoregressive without masking, the architecture is still slower on A100 for F16.
+The aim is to get it to perform faster on A100 forwards and backwards for both F32 and F16, as shared memory is not fully exploited yet.

+Older graphic cards without enough shared memory, one will have to gauge the tradeoff of memory efficiency and speed depending on the sequence length being trained at.

 ## Appreciation